AppFair/appfair.github.io/index.md

 "Fork-Apply/Integrate-Release" (F-A/I-R) describes the stages of creating, developing, building, and distributing an app.
 The "Fork" and "Apply" parts are handled by you, the developer: a fork is created from the base [`/appfair/App`](https://github.com/appfair/App) repository, and in that fork you develop your app.
+Once you enable GitHub actions for your fork, your app will be automatically built and released whenever you push a semantic version tag to your fork's repository.
+Since this fork is completely under the control of the developer, the fork is considered "untrusted", in that the app binary artifact that is built and released has no security or safety guarantees.

+To be included in the App Fair catalog (and thus be discoverable and installable in the the **App Fair.app** catalog browser app), the fork's release must be independently built and verified.
-When you are ready to publish a release, you apply your changes in the form of a pull request (PR) back to the base `/appfair/App.git` repository.
+This process is initiated by the fork's developer, who signals their desire to validate the release by creating a pull request (PR) from the fork's `/App.git` repository back to the base `/appfair/App.git` repository.
-The "Integrate" and "Release" phases are handled by the build host that accepts pull requests from the developer's fork and validates, builds, packages, and releases the installable app.

-The integration phases is the trusted core of the "fair-ground" process.
-This phase handles accepting incoming pull requests to validate, build, and package an app.
-The `integrate` phase is where usage policies are enforced (to the extent permissible by automation) and where security entitlements are verified.
+The creation of the PR for the base `/appfair/App.git` repository will trigger the integrate process, which will verify and re-build the app's release in the trusted environment of the base fair-ground.
-Finally, the app is packaged, signed, and archived.
+Verification will guarantee that the resulting app binary is signed, sandboxed, and uses the hardened runtime.

-The final phase, the `release` phase, involves the cataloging of the artifacts from the `integrate` phase and making that catalog available to a compliant catalog browser application (such as the macOS **App Fair.app** catalog browser application).
+It will also verify various required metadata properties in the `Info.plist`, such as the requirement that all security entitlements are given usage descriptions that will be communicated to end users before they can install the app.

+Once verification is completed, the fork's (untrusted) release artifact will be fetched and compared with the (trusted) binary that was built by the base fair-ground.
+If these binaries match, the fork's release artifact will be considered "trusted", and a cryptographic hash will be generated and published.
+This hash is known as the `fairseal` for the app, and is used by the catalog browser application to ensure that any app that is to be installed has passed the verification process.

+The final phase of the process is the "release", which is where the online catalog of App Fair apps is updated to include the newly built and verified forked app.
+The online catalog lists the most recently verified published release artifacts for all the public forks of the base repository.
+Once the fairseal has been generated for the app, it will be available for browsing and installing using the **App Fair.app** catalog browser app)

+### Fair app development

-From an App developer standpoint, an App Fair app is a Swift application that is defined by a Swift Package Manager `Package.swift` file, and that uses of two source code repositories: *Fair* & *App*:
+From an App developer standpoint, an App Fair app is a Swift application that is defined by a Swift Package Manager `Package.swift` file, and that uses of two source code repositories: *Fair.git* and *App.git*:
  - [https://github.com/appfair/App.git](https://github.com/appfair/App.git) is the repository that is forked to create a new  App Fair app; PRs submitted to this repository are automatically built and released to the **App Fair.app** catalog.
  - [https://github.com/appfair/Fair.git](https://github.com/appfair/Fair.git) is the runtime `SwiftUI` library that is included in every App Fair project, and acts as a sandboxed container within which your application is run.
 The `Fair` library is the only required dependency (and the library itself has no other dependencies) for your app's [https://github.com/appfair/App.git](https://github.com/appfair/App.git) fork.

-## The Integrate pull request

-Upon submitting a [pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) for your `/APP-ORG/App.git` fork's changes, your project will be automatically built, signed, and packaged as a native macOS application.

-These releases can be browsed, searched, and installed using the macOS the **App Fair.app** catalog browser application, which acts as the hub for discovering, researching, installing, and updating apps.

-The process is completely automated, instantaneous, and free.
-Provided you have a free GitHub account, no additional registration, sign-up, or approval is required in order to start developing apps for the App Fair.

 ## The Structure of an App Fair app